ssenmosip/mosip-temp-documentation/FRS-PMS.md

 PMS_COR_003|Could not process the request|Any Internal Error

 ### GET /partners/{partnerID}/partnerAPIKeyRequest
-This request should be able to retrieve policies available for my policy group so that i can place a request for a partner api key.
+This API would be used to retrieve all API key requests submitted by partner till date.

 #### Resource URL
 <div>https://mosip.io/partnermanagement/v1/partners/{partnerID}/partnerAPIKeyRequest</div>